jonathan-annett/timer/README.md

 you can also however correct for starting a timer a few seconds late, or you can pre-empt a future countdown that you wish to start at a specific time, by nudging the start time into the future, which will give a preview-countdown to the actual countdown.

+Progress Bar Graph
+---
+pressing B will toggle a progress bar display under the countdown timer

+Time of day display
+---

+Pressing T will toggle the time of day display

 Mouse Operation (Preset button mode)
 ---
 if you prefer to use your mouse, drag the mouse to the top of the screen, and select a preset duration to immediately start the timer using that duration